 Every specification begins with this element.
 The name specified in the name attribute is a machine-readable name for the parser.
-The contained element specifies human-readable names for the appliance.
+The contained <a href="tabe

 First element of the spec after the required XML header (E.g. <?xml version="1.0" encoding="UTF-8"?>)